-We acknowledge that We not only have to create value for our employees, shareholders, customers, suppliers, but also for the local and wider community, and We strongly believe in our responsibility and ability to be a socially responsible corporate citizen.
-We consciously strive to foster meaningful connections through the care and passion We bring to our interactions with our stakeholders, and We recognize that our commitment to improving the well-bring of our local community is an ongoing journey and not a one-off transaction.
+We acknowledge that we not only have to create value for our employees, shareholders, customers, suppliers, but also for the local and wider community, and we strongly believe in our responsibility and ability to be a socially responsible corporate citizen.
+We consciously strive to foster meaningful connections through the care and passion we bring to our interactions with our stakeholders, and we recognize that our commitment to improving the well-bring of our local community is an ongoing journey and not a one-off transaction.

-Our aim of being integrated with and having a positive impact on our local community has been put into practice through an array of sustainability initiatives under "Infocredit Cares".
-Established in 2014, Infocredit Cares is a principle We adopted to guide us through the development of our socially responsible programs and initiatives to advocate for greater social and economic inclusion.
-To this end, We have undertaken, among others, the following initiatives over the years:
+Our aim of being integrated with and having a positive impact on our local community has been put into practice through an array of sustainability initiatives.
+Beginning from 2014, this mindset has guided us through the development of our socially responsible programs and initiatives to advocate for greater social economic inclusion.
+To this end, we have undertaken, among others, the following initiatives over the years:

-- The annual Ultimate GRIT (Growing Relationships in Teams) Challenge

-- Ongoing community outreach programs

-- Financial support to students

-- · Improving financial literacy in Cambodia

-- Other regional initiatives
+- The annual Ultimate GRIT (Growing Relationships in Teams) Challenge - Ongoing community outreach programs - Financial support to students - Improving financial literacy in Cambodia - Collaboration with Credit Counselling Singapore to raise awareness on Debt Management Program and financial literacy education. - Partnering with volunteers from Kreta Ayer Kim Seng to support primary school students from 180 families with back-to-school needs and care packs.